EOSC-synergy/ssh-oidc/README.md

 ## Usability

-- No modification of ssh-client (except for Windows where we provide an extenstion to putty)
+- No modification of ssh-client (except for Windows where we provide an extension to putty)
 - No modification of ssh-server
 - No need for OIDC client registration on the server
 - No need to enter passwords more than once after reboot